liuconggg/-FCCA_team-5_Student_ChuaLiu/README.md

 Conclusion: <br>
 We were able to achieve a good accuracy score in predicting the employability of students in US from CS & IT with the random forest classifier model.
-However, we were not able to find a optimal regression model for the salary due to the insufficient data from our cleaned dataset as we only have less than 300 data.
+However, we were unable to find an optimal regression model for the salary due to the insufficient data from our cleaned dataset as we only have less than 300 data.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>